UniMath/agda-unimath/src/category-theory/initial-objects-precategories.lagda.md

 ## Definitions

-### The predicate of being a initial object in a precategory
+### The universal property of an initial object in a precategory

 ```agda
 is-initial-obj-Precategory :